-What is the difference between an outstanding invoice and an overdue payment?
+What is the difference between an outstanding payment and an overdue invoice?

 Put simply, outstanding payment is money that is owed to your business that is not due yet.
 Making sure that these are paid is a good way to make sure that no cash flow issues ever occur.

 Overdue payment is money that has passed its due date and not been paid.
 If your business has a lot of these, it can put it at risk.
 If you notice a pattern of overdue payments, it may suggest that you need to take stronger credit control and debt collection action.